LP Gas Concerns > Bulk Storage Facilities

 In August 1994, this division established some minimum submittal requirements for these proposals.
 You will find the updated result of those requirements listed below.
 Submittals not meeting the requirements will be returned to you along with a letter stating that we will not consider the proposal until proper plans are received.
 We have been accepting marginal submittals recently in the interest of approving plans quickly.
 Do not count on this continuing.
 It is your responsibility to plan far enough ahead to get the approval before work begins.
-This includes the fire safey analysis requirement.
+This includes the fire safety analysis requirement.
 (See item #6, below.)
-NFPA 58 (2011 Edition) Section 4.3.1 states the requirement for submitting plans before installation begins.
+NFPA 58 Section 4.3.1 (2017 Edition) states the requirement for submitting plans before installation begins.
 It is also your responsibility to obtain any required local permits, including those required by planning commissions and building inspection departments.

 We are very concerned about the number of containers that are installed prior to plans being approved by this office.
 First, it's a violation of NFPA 58 (See the above reference.) and a bad way to get started on an installation that must meet that code.
 Also, a few tanks have been set in violation of separation requirements listed in NFPA 58.
 Contrary to popular belief, there is no way for us to grant an exception to the code.
 Somebody will have to pay to correct the problem.